 Dog food without raw meat

-Food safety concerns could add to an already growing trend: the launch of many raw meat-free dog food brands.
-V-Dog. a company that sells vegan pet products sounds the charge by waving data from the American Veterinary Medical Foundation.
-Its pet food recall database shows that 2018 raw meat products were recalled for contamination in February 38 alone.
+Concerns about food safety could increase an already growing trend: that of the launch of many raw meat-free dog food brands.
+V-Dog. a company that sells vegan products for animals, sounds the charge by waving data from the American Veterinary Medical Foundation.
+Its database of pet food recalls shows that 2018 raw meat products were recalled for contamination in February 38 alone.

-Wild earth, another company that produces vegan kibble for dogs with Koji-based cultured proteins points out another factor.
-Raw meat dog food is at risk of containing drugs used for euthanasia of slaughtered livestock.
+Wild earth, another company that produces vegan kibble for dogs with Koji-based cultured proteins highlights another factor.
+Raw meat dog food is at risk of containing drugs used to euthanize slaughtered livestock.

-Wild Earth CEO and cofounder told The Wall Street Journal that most major dog food brands have leftover "4D" animal meat (dead, dying, sick or disabled) so it could really be any.
+The CEO and co-founder of Wild Earth told the Wall Street Journal that most major dog food brands have meat scraps from “4D” animals (dead, dying, sick or disabled) so it could really be anything in it.
 What.